Master of Science in Population and Public Health (MSc)

 Bartlett, Karen Hastings (Indoor air quality, bioaerosol exposures in work and community environments, particularly in rural or agricultural settings)

-Black, Charlyn (Health services research, Population health, Quality, effectivenes and outcomes of health care, Health information systems, Knowledge translation, Research and policy)
+Black, Charlyn (Health services research, Quality, effectiveness and outcomes of health care, Health information systems, Research and policy, Knowledge translation, Population health)

 Brauer, Michael (air pollution, environmental health, built environment, environmental epidemiology)